PetukhovVictor/ngram-generator/README.md

 Bulding of n-grams on the tree occurs via depth-first search and storing the path of the walk.
 On the basis of the stored path, a set of n-grams is built at each node in which it contained.

-Example of n-grams generation by tree:
+Example of n-grams generation by tree (without intermediate nodes - max distance = 0):

 ![Tree n-grams generation](https://github.com/PetukhovVictor/ngram-generator/raw/master/images/tree_ngrams.png)